-Stephen L. Carter is the William Nelson Cromwell Professor of Law at Yale, where he has taught for almost thirty years.
-He is also the author of seven acclaimed works of nonfiction, and three bestselling novels.
+Stephen L. Carter is the William Nelson Cromwell Professor of Law at Yale University, where he has taught for almost thirty years.
+He is also author of seven acclaimed works of nonfiction, and three bestselling novels.

 He was the second of five children of Lisle and Emily Carter.
-Born in Washington, D.C., Carter was educated in the public schools of Washington, New York City, and Ithaca, New York.
+Born in Washington, DC, Carter was educated in the public schools of Washington, DC; New York City; and Ithaca, New York.

-He received his bachelor’s degree in history from Stanford in 1976, graduating with Honors and Distinction.
-In 1979, he received his law degree from Yale, where he was a Notes Editor of the Yale Law Journal.
-Following law school, he served as a law clerk for Judge Spottswood W. Robinson, III, of the United States Court of Appeals for the District of Columbia Circuit, and then to Justice Thurgood Marshall of the Supreme Court of the United States.
+He received his bachelor’s degree in history from Stanford in 1976, graduating with honors and distinction.
+In 1979 he received his law degree from Yale, where he was a notes dditor of the Yale Law Journal.
+Following law school, he served as a law clerk for Judge Spottswood W. Robinson, III, of the U.S. Court of Appeals for the District of Columbia Circuit, and then to Justice Thurgood Marshall of the Supreme Court.

 The Impeachment of Abraham Lincoln (2012)

 Civility: Manners, Morals, and the Etiquette of Democracy (1998)

 Support local & independent booksellers!
 Click above to buy from Books & Books @ The Studios of Key West.
 Use “kwls17” at checkout for a 10% discount.
 Free shipping, or pickup at local bookstore.